mfpdev/user-login-with-max-devices-sample/README.md

 IBM MobileFirst Foundation 8.0
 ===
-## Limit the device number per authenticated user
+## Limit the number of devices per authenticated user
-A sample showing how to limit the number of devices per authenticated user.
+This sample shows how to limit the number of devices per authenticated user.
 The sample contains one security check - [UserLoginWithMaxDevicesSecurityCheck](/UserLoginWithMaxDevicesSecurityCheck).
-This Security Check which extends the simple [UserLogin Security Check](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check/) by adding a check for the number of authenticated user, and take an action by block the current login or by logout other authenticated device (with same user).
+This Security Check extends the simple [UserLogin Security Check](https://mobilefirstplatform.ibmcloud.com/tutorials/en/foundation/8.0/authentication-and-security/user-authentication/security-check/) adding logic to check how many devices the user is logged in on, and to either block the user from logging in on an additional device, beyond the max devices limit, or to automatically log them out of a different device when they try to log in from a new one.

-The Security Check has configuration which let you define the defaults for:
+The Security Check lets you configure the defaults for:
-- Number of authenticated device per user.
+- Number of authenticated devices allowed per user - `Max Devices`.
-- Define what action to take if the limit is reached: block current login or auto logout one of the authenticated devices.
+- What action to take if the limit is reached: block current login or auto logout one of the authenticated devices. - `Auto Logout`.

 ##Demo
 [![Limit the device number per authenticated user](https://img.youtube.com/vi/atNMshICZx4/0.jpg)](https://www.youtube.com/watch?v=atNMshICZx4)